Exodus 3:14 & Book of the Heavenly Cow

 A report of excavations was published by the French Institute in Cairo (Institut Français du Caire) under the direction of M. P. JOUGUET.
 This institute was under the French Ministry (Department) of National Education (Minstère de l'Éducation Nationale).

-Here he have "part 11" (TOME XI) of the excavations in the Temple of the Royal Scribe AMENHOTEP, son of HAPU (Le Temple du Scribe Royal AMENHOTEP, fils de HAPU) by Clément Robichon and Alexandre Varille, Volume I (1936).
+Here we have "part 11" (TOME XI) of the excavations in the Temple of the Royal Scribe AMENHOTEP, son of HAPU (Le Temple du Scribe Royal AMENHOTEP, fils de HAPU) by Clément Robichon and Alexandre Varille, Volume I (1936).
 This report is hosted on the website of the French national library (Bibliothèque nationale de France): https://gallica.bnf.fr/ark:/12148/bpt6k853167p

 A download link is also provided in the menu located on the right hand side, you can click on the "download" icon: